-Report No. C-IS-BIE-0013-2014
+Report No. C-IS-BIE-0020-2014

-This memorandum transmits the findings of our inspection of academic achievement efforts at the Flandreau Indian School.
-Our objective was to evaluate the programs in place to improve educational achievement at schools funded by the Bureau of Indian Education (BIE).
+This memorandum transmits the findings of our inspection of academic achievement efforts at the Cherokee Central Schools (CCS).
+We visited CCS in February of 2014, then conducted a follow-up site visit in August 2015 to clarify some of our initial findings.
+The objective of our inspection was to evaluate the programs in place to improve educational achievement at schools funded by the Bureau of Indian Education (BIE).
 We chose to focus on how BIE worked to close the educational achievement gap and increase the graduation rate.